Introduction to Databases

 Data refers to raw, unprocessed facts and figures—like text, observations, numbers, or symbols—that by themselves hold no specific meaning.

-Data refers to known facts that can be recorded and that have implicit meaning—such as names, telephone numbers, and addresses.
+Data refers to known facts that can be recorded and that have implicit meaning—such as names, telephone numbers, and addresses but lacks the context and purpose on its own

-Key Characteristics of a Database
+Database: Key Characteristics

-A database has the following implicit properties:
+A database has the following implicit properties that defines a database:

-A database represents some aspect of the real world.
-This real-world context is sometimes called the miniworld or universe of discourse.
-Any changes occurring in the miniworld are intended to be reflected in the database.Logical Coherence:
+Representation of the Real World: A database represents some aspect of the real world, often referred to as the "miniworld" or "universe of discourse" (UoD).
+Changes occurring in this real-world miniworld are reflected in the database.

 Database Management System (DBMS)

-A database management system (DBMS) is a collection of interrelated data and a set of programs to access those data.
-The collection of data, usually referred to as the database, contains information relevant to an enterprise.
 The primary goal of a DBMS is to provide a way to store and retrieve database information that is both convenient and efficient.

 Purpose of Database Systems